GetUSB.info Logo

 Run antivirus software from a USB flash drive.

-If your computer is infected with malware, running an antivirus within Windows may not be enough to remove it.
-If your computer has a rootkit, the malware may be able to hide itself from the antivirus software.
-The only proven way to ride your system of a nasty virus would be starting your computer from outside the Windows environment and start the cleaning process from there.
+If your computer is infected with malware, running antivirus software from within Windows may not be enough to remove it.
+In cases involving rootkits, malicious software can hide itself from traditional antivirus tools.
+One proven way to remove deeply embedded malware is to boot the computer outside the Windows environment and perform the cleaning process from there.

 Option Two: